tonakai-s/jwt-auth/README.md

 * Sequelize => ORM to map and manipulate the database
 * Nodemon => Hot reload for fast development time

-I used PostgreSQL to this Project!
-[Postgres logo](url"https://w7.pngwing.com/pngs/582/361/png-transparent-postgre-sql-logo-postgresql-relational-database-management-system-object-relational-database-database-blue-text-logo.png")
+I used PostgreSQL Database to this Project!

 Thanks for looking!